 Dizziness and Imbalance in the Elderly

 History: N.D. is a 75 year old male who came to The Center for Balance with a diagnosis of dizziness and imbalance during activities of daily living.
-Cause of present symptoms; undetermined.
+Cause of present symptoms; undetermined, "It just started and worsened over the months".
 Patient past medical history includes asthma, arthritis bilateral hips and knees, cervical vertebral foramen narrowing.
 Patient states his symptoms began approximately 1 year ago and have been gradually getting worse.
 Patient has had multiple falls in the last year and is concerned with injuring himself.
-Patient is retired and enjoys working on his computer, yard work, general activities around the house.
+Patient is retired and enjoys working on his computer, yard work, general activities around the house, going to dinner.
 Patient complains of having difficulties walking up and down stairs or inclines, walking in the yard, walking over and around obstacles, yard work involving bending, and shopping.
 “I am afraid people think I’m drunk when I walk, and I don’t even drink”.
 “I feel light headed and I need help with my dizziness”.
-Patient dizziness intensity 2-3/10 (10 being severe dizziness, 0 being no dizziness), fear of falling 7/10 (10 being a high fear of falling, 0 no fear of falling).
+Patient dizziness intensity 8/10 (10 being severe dizziness, 0 being no dizziness), fear of falling 7/10 (10 being a high fear of falling, 0 no fear of falling).

-Examination: Patient demonstrated positive oculomotor testing indicating vestibular (inner ear) deficits.
-Patient static balance/BERG test score was 43/56 moderate deficit (36/56 severe deficit); dynamic balance/dynamic gait index score was 15/24 moderate deficit (13/24 severe deficit); timed up go test 21 seconds moderate deficit (10 seconds or less is normal).
+Examination: Patient demonstrated positive oculomotor testing indicating vestibular (inner ear) weakeness.
+Patient static balance/BERG test score was 43/56 moderate deficit (36/56 or less severe deficit); dynamic balance/dynamic gait index score was 15/24 moderate deficit (13/24 or less severe deficit); timed up go test 21 seconds moderate deficit (10 seconds or less is normal).